-- (2) A public child or family service agency; - (3) A non-profit organization under section 501(c)(3) of the Internal Revenue Code that is exempt from taxation under section 501(a) of the Internal Revenue Code; - (4) A Tribal college or university; or - (5) A private organization that- - (i) Provides the following public services: Emergency management, military service, public safety, law enforcement, public interest law services, early childhood education (including licensed or regulated child care, Head Start, and State funded pre-kindergarten), public service for individuals with disabilities and the elderly, public health (including nurses, nurse practitioners, nurses in a clinical setting, and full-time professionals engaged in heath care practitioner occupations and health care support occupations, as such terms are defined by the Bureau of Labor Statistics), public education, public library services, school library or other school-based services; and - (ii) Is not a business organized for profit, a labor union, a partisan political organization, or an organization engaged in religious activities, unless the qualifying activities are unrelated to religious instruction, worship services, or any form of proselytizing. - (c) Borrower eligibility.
-(1) A borrower may obtain loan forgiveness under this program if he or she- - (i) Is not in default on the loan for which forgiveness is requested; - (ii) Is employed full-time by a public service organization or serving in a full-time AmeriCorps or Peace Corps position-
+(4) A Tribal college or university; or

+(5) A private organization that-

+(i) Provides the following public services: Emergency management, military service, public safety, law enforcement, public interest law services, early childhood education (including licensed or regulated child care, Head Start, and State funded pre-kindergarten), public service for individuals with disabilities and the elderly, public health (including nurses, nurse practitioners, nurses in a clinical setting, and full-time professionals engaged in health care practitioner occupations and health care support occupations, as such terms are defined by the Bureau of Labor Statistics), public education, public library services, school library or other schoolbased services; and

+(ii) Is not a business organized for profit, a labor union, a partisan political organization, or an organization engaged in religious activities, unless the qualifying activities are unrelated to religious instruction, worship services, or any form of proselytizing.

+(c) Borrower eligibility.
+(1) A borrower may obtain loan forgiveness under this program if he or she-

+(i) Is not in default on the loan for which forgiveness is requested;

+(ii) Is employed full-time by a public service organization or serving in a full-time AmeriCorps or Peace Corps position-